-During 2015, 2014 and 2013, we restructured certain selling and administrative functions and incurred \$13.7 million, \$3.4 million and \$8.8 million, respectively, in related costs consisting principally of severance charges and, for the 2013 year, also included the write-off of certain patents.
+During 2016, 2015 and 2014, we restructured certain selling and administrative functions and incurred \$6.9 million, \$13.7 million and \$3.4 million, respectively, in related costs consisting principally of severance charges.

 During 2014, we incurred \$12.5 million in costs associated with restructuring of executive management.
 These costs include severance payments, accelerated vesting of stock-based compensation awards, accrual of the present value of deferred compensation and other benefits to our then Chief Executive Officer as defined in his termination agreement; accelerated vesting of stock-based compensation awards to certain members of executive management, consulting fees and other benefits earned as further described in our Form 8-K filing on July 23, 2014.